krieya/PCFG_Parser/README.md

 ## Description

-This parser uses [CYK Parsing Algorithm](https://en.wikipedia.org/wiki/CYK_algorithm)for context-free grammars.
+This parser uses [CYK Parsing Algorithm](https://en.wikipedia.org/wiki/CYK_algorithm) for context-free grammars.
 It takes a raw senetence and grammars in the format of  [Probabilistic  Context-Free Grammars](https://en.wikipedia.org/wiki/Probabilistic_context-free_grammar) and returns the best parsing tree based on probabilities.

 ## Example